kjfigueroa/flask-auth-system/README.md

 ```

 #### How to:
-And, once the project image has been downloaded:
+And, once the project image has been downloaded from [DockerHub](https://hub.docker.com/r/kevinjessid/flask-auth-system/tags):
 ```
 $ docker pull kevinjessid/flask-auth-system:latest
 ```